-Make sure that you change the default credentials on the router.
-This is the username and password that were factory installed by the router maker.
+Make sure that you change the default credentials on the router: This is the user name and password that were factory installed by the router maker.
 The administrative page of most commercial routers can be accessed by typing 192.168.1.1, or 192.168.0.1 into a Web browser address bar.
-Leaving these as-is out-of-the-box is a very bad idea.
-Most modern routers will let you change both the default user name and password, so do both if you can.
-When you’ve changed the default password, you’ll want to encrypt your connection if you’re using a wireless router (one that broadcasts your modem’s Internet connection so that it can be accessed via wireless devices, like tablets and smart phones).
-WPA2 is the strongest encryption technology available in most modern routers, followed by WPA and WEP (the latter is fairly trivial to crack with open source tools, so don’t use it unless it’s your only option).
+Leaving the router credentials with the default settings is a very bad idea Most modern routers will let you change both the default user name and password, so do both if you can.
+When you’ve changed the default password, you’ll want to encrypt your connection if you’re using a wireless router (one that broadcasts your modem’s Internet connection so that it can be accessed via wireless devices, like tablets and smartphones).
+WPA2 is the strongest encryption technology available in most modern routers, followed by WPA and WEP.
+WEP is fairly trivial to crack with open source tools, so don’t use it unless it’s your only option.

 Tools for a safer phone

 Your phone stores more than just selfies.
 Your email account and phone number, for instance, are a gateway to resetting banking and other sensitive passwords.